TrigosTeam/spaSim/README.md

 As quantitative tools for spatial tissue image analysis have been developed and need benchmarking, simulations from spaSim can be applied to test and benchmark these tools and metrics.
-The output of spaSim are images in SingleCellExperiment object format and can be used with SPIAT.
+The output of spaSim are images in `SpatialExperiment` object format and can be used with SPIAT.
 SPIAT (**Sp**atial **I**mage **A**nalysis of **T**issues) is also
 developed by our team.